sylphlab/typeql/packages/client/README.md

-# TypeQL Client (`@sylphlab/typeql-client`)
+# zenQuery Client (`@sylphlab/typeql-client`)

-This package provides the core client-side logic for interacting with a TypeQL server.
+This package provides the core client-side logic for interacting with a zenQuery server.
 It allows you to create a fully typesafe client based on your server's router definition.

 ## Installation